-China-Solomon Islands security deal 'very concerning' if genuine - Mahuta
+'Very concerning': Nanaia Mahuta reacts to leaked China-Solomon Islands policing 'deal'

 Mahuta said she was aware of the purported agreement for security cooperation between China and Solomon Islands, which has been shared on social media.

 "If genuine, this agreement would be very concerning.
 Such agreements will always be the right of any sovereign country to enter into.

-However, developments within this purported agreement could destabilise the current institutions and arrangements that have long underpinned the Pacific region's security.
+"However, developments within this purported agreement could destabilise the current institutions and arrangements that have long underpinned the Pacific region's security.

 "This would not benefit New Zealand or our Pacific neighbours."